top of page

 Assistant Nature Camp Director: Call of the Wild Camps

 Do you love working with children and camp counselors?
 Do you love the outdoors, nature, and hiking?
 Do you have a passion for children's books, reading, and writing?
 Would you like assist with supervising and leading camp counselors?
 Do you care about creating an inclusive and fun environment for children of all abilities?
-How about combining your passions into one fun summer job?
-We are looking for an on-site Assistant Nature Camp Director for Summer 2023 to lead staff and children in outdoor Call of the Wild Camps in Oakland and Berkeley.
+How about combining your passions into one fun seasonal job?
+We are looking for an on-site Assistant Nature Camp Director to lead staff and children in outdoor Call of the Wild Camps in Oakland, Berkeley, and Cupertino.
 We seek an enthusiastic, energetic, dynamic, and creative leader to join us in designing and implementing educational and recreational outdoor programs.
 Open a door to the wonders of nature as a living classroom in nature camps, where kids in grades K-5 come to hike, read, write, explore, learn, and play!

 What's the difference between Camp Counselor, Assistant Camp Director, and Camp Director?

-• Camp Counselors are more novice outdoor educators and may not have leadership experience mentoring, training, and overseeing staff in a camp or other educational setting.
-Camp Counselor employees have a minimum of a high school diploma, and teen interns are in grades 9-12.
-They supervise campers only and do not supervise any staff.
+• Camp Counselors have 1 year experiene as a camp counselor or equivalent.
+They are more novice outdoor educators than assistant directors and directors.
+They do not need experience training and overseeing staff.
+Camp counselor employees have a minimum of a high school diploma, and teen interns are in grades 9-12.
+They supervise campers only and do not supervise staff.

-• Assistant Camp Directors have experience leading both children and staff on-site in outdoor nature camps or other educational settings, and they have relevant college/university coursework.
-They may have informal experience mentoring, training, and overseeing staff or less than 1 year doing so.
-They supervise campers and also assist the camp supervisor with overseeing and training Camp Counselors and communicating with parents on-site.
+• Assistant Camp Directors have 1 year experience as a camp counselor or equivalent, plus additional experience leading staff on-site in outdoor nature camps or other educational settings.
+They may have informal or less than 1 year of experience mentoring, training, and overseeing staff.
+They have completed relevant college/university coursework.
+In addition to supervising campers, they assist the camp director with overseeing and training camp counselors and communicating with parents on-site.

-• Camp Directors have at least 1 year of previous formal experience supervising staff and managing educational programs, and they have a Bachelor's degree with relevant coursework.
+• Camp Directors have at least 1 year of previous formal experience supervising staff and managing educational programs.
+They also have completed a Bachelor's degree with relevant coursework.
 They manage, administer, and oversee daily operations of youth programs on-site for outdoor nature camps.
-Camp Directors occasionally do behind-the-scenes curriculum development in addition to their primary on-site responsibilities.
+Camp directors occasionally do behind-the-scenes curriculum development in addition to their primary on-site responsibilities.

 Our ideal assistant camp director is a communicative and collaborative team player and leader who is adaptable, friendly, outgoing, energetic, creative, and eager to inspire and engage both children and staff in learning by doing.
 All camp staff have previous experience in outdoor camps, nature camps, STEM or STEAM camps, early childhood education, elementary school education, special education, outdoor education, environmental education, literacy education, after school programs, outdoor recreation, or related fields.